+FXUA does not have licensed professional counselors on staff.
+Students will be given a referral to an outside provider.
 The university can assist with connecting students to counseling services in the area upon request.
-If you are struggling with feeling homesick, depressed, anxious, stressed, need advice, or just someone to listen, please come by during the open counseling hours or make an appointment.
-All information shared during the session is kept confidential.
-If you would like to make an appointment, please send an e-mail to studentexperience@fxua.edu.
+If you are struggling with feeling homesick, depressed, anxious, stressed, need advice, or just need someone to listen, please contact studentexperience@fxua.edu.
+All information shared is kept confidential.

-Under Virginia law there are situations which require a Professional Counselor to disclose some information to the proper authorities.
+If you are referred to an outside counseling service, please be advised that under Virginia law there are situations which require a Professional Counselor to disclose some information to the proper authorities.
 Such as situations that involve a minor or there is the threat of imminent physical harm to the individual or others.